 Additionally, never say you are fine.
 After a collision, your body is full of adrenaline and you really don’t know how you are doing.
 There is no benefit to being the strong, silent type.

 3 Tips if Involved in a Rear-End Car Accident

-After a rear-end accident, it’s vital to collect as much evidence regarding the accident as possible.
+After a rear-end accident, it’s vital to collect as much evidence regarding the accident as possible to get a payout from the rear-end accident.
 At the scene;